coconut808/coconut808.github.io/aboutme.md

 * Shell Programming for System Administrators
 * Solaris Systems Administration I and II

+## Fun tidbit
-**A fun tidbit**: I studied Japanese (日本語) for 5 years.
+I studied Japanese (日本語) for 5 years.
 I've passed the first 2 JLPT proficiency exams, started studying for the 3rd but that is on the back burner.

+## Quotes from colleagues about me:
+* "Great at organizing yourself and others around you.
+Especially, the way you managed such a diverse and multi-talented team is commendable.
+Always on top of things and do your best to keep the team and business goals aligned."
+* "When presented with a complex problem you will drill down to get all the nitty gritty details to see the true issue at hand."
+* "You're always doing something."

 ---
 *"Strategy without tactics is the slowest route to victory, tactics without strategy is the noise before defeat." - Sun Tzu*